 After some problems finding the exact route out of Haltwhistle I eventually gained the route along the old railway line that headed towards Alston – the South Tyne Trail.

 There is a gradual climb from Haltwhistle but nothing too steep.
 At Lambley Viaduct the cycle route is directed away from the railway route and down a steep hill (and back up the other side) to avoid passing over the viaduct.
 The walking route is directed towards the viaduct and I toyed with the idea of trying to cycle on the walking route but decided to cut my losses and follow the signposted route.
 Parts of the surface are not great so again it is suited to a mountain or gravel bike rather than a road bike.

 At Slaggyford (44 miles), the cycle route leaves the railway route and follows more scenic (but hilly) back lanes towards Alston.
 Some of these needed to be walked!

-The room looked out over the car park and the curtains didn’t seem to function as expected in that anyone in the car park could easily see me in the room due to a combination of ineffective curtains and a mirror right by the window.
+The room looked out over the car park and the curtains didn’t seem to function as one would expect in that anyone in the car park could easily see me in the room due to a combination of ineffective curtains and a mirror right by the window.
 However, the bed was reasonably comfortable.

 On the plus side, the breakfast was fine and all the staff continued to be friendly.
 After leaving, I checked my credit card bill a few weeks later and found I’d been charged twice.
-After a couple of chases the excess was refunded.
+After a couple of chases the excess was refunded but beware.

-I didn’t eat in the hotel (although other guests recommended it) and had a walk around Alston eventually selecting the Cumberland Inn for an evening meal.
+I didn’t eat my evening meal in the hotel (although other guests recommended it) and had a walk around Alston eventually selecting the Cumberland Inn for a meal.
 This was an excellent find with a good selection of food, nice beer and friendly staff and customers.
 The Inn also offers rooms and, if I was visiting Alston again, I’d explore staying there rather than the Lowbyer hotel.